 2. Unless otherwise stated training sessions shall be paid for by Cash, Cheque or BACS once booking is confirmed.
 (Click here to view training day booking procedure)

-3. Cancellations • A refund will be made if cancelled fourteen days prior to clinic less £2 administration fee • If less than 14 days notice is given refunds (less £2 administration fee) will be only be given if space is filled with another booking • No refund given if cancelled 48 hours prior to clinic.
+3. Cancellations • A refund will be made if cancellation notice is given with more than fourteen days notice prior to clinic less £2 administration fee • If 14 days or less notice is given refunds (less £2 administration fee) will be only be given if costs are covered with another booking • No refund given if cancelled with less than 24 hours notice (1 day) prior to training.
 N.B: Bookings which are made but payment is not received - The above still applies and payment will be asked for.

 5. Horse riding is a risk sport and riders and horses participate at South West Equestrian Training events entirely at their own risk.
 It is recommended by the organisers that all attendees have their own adequate insurance cover.
 Save for death or personal injury caused by negligence of the organiser or anyone for whom they are in law, responsible; neither the organiser of the events to which these rules apply, nor any agent, employee or representative of these bodies, accepts any liability for any accident, loss, damage injury or illness to horses, owners, riders, spectators, land, vehicles, contents and accessories or any other person or property whatsoever.
 The organisers have taken reasonable precautions to ensure the health and safety of everyone present.
 For those measures to be effective, everyone must in turn take all reasonable precautions to avoid and prevent accidents occurring and must obey the instructions of the organisers and their officials and stewards.